 The first question is whether the tapes are “tangible objects.”
 For that, we have to look to fish.
 Yes, fish.
-In Yates, the Court considered a charged brought under § 1519 against the captain of a commercial fishing boat operating in the Gulf of Mexico.
-An officer with the Florida Fish and Wildlife Conservation Commission, during an inspection discovered that the crew had caught a number of undersized red grouper.
+In Yates, the Court considered a charge brought under § 1519 against the captain of a commercial fishing boat operating in the Gulf of Mexico.
+An officer with the Florida Fish and Wildlife Conservation Commission, during an inspection, discovered that the crew had caught a number of undersized red grouper.
 The Officer directed the Captain to segregate and keep the undersized fish.
 Instead, the Captain threw the undersized fish overboard.
 The Captain was later charged with a violation of § 1519.
 See 135 S.Ct. at 1080.

 The government suggested that the statute was applicable to the missing fish because the fish were “tangible objects” within the meaning of the statute.
 The Court disagreed.
-Justice Ginsburg, in an opinion joined by the Chief Justice, Justice Breyer, and Justice Sotomayor, found that a “’‘Tangible object’ in §1519. . . is better read to cover only objects one can use to record or preserve information, not all objects in the physical world.”
+Justice Ginsburg, in an opinion, joined by the Chief Justice, Justice Breyer, and Justice Sotomayor, found that a “’‘Tangible object’ in §1519. . . is better read to cover only objects one can use to record or preserve information, not all objects in the physical world.”
 135 S.Ct. at 1081.
-The opinion by Justice Ginsburg explains that “§1519 was not intended to serve as a cross-the-board ban on the destruction of physical evidence of every kind.”
+The opinion by Justice Ginsburg explains that “§1519 was not intended to serve as across-the-board ban on the destruction of physical evidence of every kind.”
 135 S.Ct. at 1083.
-Justice Ginsburg noted that a reading of the statute must matches the purpose of the statute: to deter and criminalize corporate and accounting deception and cover-ups.
+Justice Ginsburg noted that a reading of the statute must match the purpose of the statute: to deter and criminalize corporate and accounting deception and cover-ups.
 She wrote:

 Congress did not intend “tangible object” in §1519 to sweep within its reach physical objects of every kind, including things no one would describe as records, documents, or devices closely associated with them. . . .
 If Congress indeed meant to make §1519 an all-encompassing ban on the spoliation of evidence, as the dissent believes Congress did, one would have expected a clearer indication of that intent.